scipy/scipy/doc/source/tutorial/stats.rst

     >>> print('KS-statistic D = %6.3f pvalue = %6.4f' % stats.kstest(x, 't', (10,)))
     KS-statistic D =  0.016 pvalue = 0.9606

-Again the p-value is high enough that we cannot reject the hypothesis that the random sample really is distributed according to the t-distribution.
+Again, the p-value is high enough that we cannot reject the hypothesis that the random sample really is distributed according to the t-distribution.
 In real applications, we don't know what the underlying distribution is.
-If we perform the Kolmogorov-Smirnov test of our sample against the standard normal distribution, then we also cannot reject the hypothesis that our sample was generated by the normal distribution given that in this example the p-value is almost 40%.
+If we perform the Kolmogorov-Smirnov test of our sample against the standard normal distribution, then we also cannot reject the hypothesis that our sample was generated by the normal distribution given that, in this example, the p-value is almost 40%.

     >>> print('KS-statistic D = %6.3f pvalue = %6.4f' % stats.kstest(x, 'norm'))
     KS-statistic D =  0.028 pvalue = 0.3949